thomasabishop/lambdas/exlibris/README.md

 # exlibris

-> The backend for my reading log.
-Creates and interacts with MySQL database that stores book data.
+> CRUD operations for an SQL database that stores book data.

 ## Environment variables